Watts-Lab/team_comm_tools/README.md

 This calls the `featurizer.py` file, which declares a FeatureBuilder object for different dataset of interest, and featurizes them using our framework.

 ### Automated Unit Testing
-To formally conclude the development of a new feature, it's crucial to test it's performance!
+To formally conclude the development of a new feature, it's crucial to test its performance!
 Outlined below are the steps to unit test features at the chat or conversation level.

-The first step is to draft test inputs (`conversation_num`, `speaker`, `message`) and expected outputs for your feature.
-For example,  "This is a test message." should return 5 for `num_words` at the chat level (note that `conversation_num` and `speaker` have no effect on the ultimate result, so they can be chosen arbitrarily).
+1. Draft test inputs (`conversation_num`, `speaker`, `message`) and expected outputs for your feature.

+- For example,  "This is a test message." should return 5 for `num_words` at the chat level (note that `conversation_num` and `speaker` have no effect on the ultimate result, so they can be chosen arbitrarily).
-Testing a conversation level feature, say `discursive_diversity`, requires a series of chats.
+- Testing a conversation level feature, say `discursive_diversity`, requires a series of chats rather than just one chat.
 For example, "This is a test message." (speaker 1), "This is a test message." (speaker 1), "This is a test message." (speaker 2), "This is a test message." (speaker 2), within the same conversation, should return 0.
 Note that the `conversation_num` for each new test should be distinct from all previous `conversation_num`, even if the feature being tested is different.

-Once putting together the test inputs, add each CHAT (and it's associated conversation_num and speaker) as a separate row in either `test_chat_level.csv` or `test_conv_level.csv`, within `./feature_engine/testing/data/cleaned_data`.
+2. Once you have test inputs, add each CHAT (and its associated conversation_num and speaker) as a separate row in either `test_chat_level.csv` or `test_conv_level.csv`, within `./feature_engine/testing/data/cleaned_data`.
 The format of the CSV is as follows: `id, conversation_num, speaker_nickname, message, expected_column, expected_value`, where `expected_column` is the feature name (i.e. num_words).

-Push all your changes to Github, including feature development and test dataset additions.
+3. Push all your changes to Github, including feature development and test dataset additions.
 Go under the "Actions" tab in the toolbar.
 Notice there's a new job running called "Testing-Features".
 A green checkmark at the conclusion of this job indicates all new tests have passed.
 A red cross means some test has failed.
 Navigate to the uploaded "Artifact" (near the bottom of the status page) for list of failed tests and their associated inputs/outputs.

-Debug and iterate!
+4. Debug and iterate!

 ## Documents and Handy Links
 - Our Team Email: csslab-team-process-map@wharton.upenn.edu (Ask Emily for the password!)